 As First Insight’s CEO Greg Petro wrote in Forbes in December 2021, retailers saw profits surge late last year—because they were understocked.
 Most retailers had a significant amount of holiday merchandise on containers, somewhere out at sea.
 As those containers finally started to arrive at their destinations, holiday 2021 was a distant memory and the consumer had moved on.
 But factories continued manufacturing more inventory to deal with what appeared to be a low stock situation.
 This is known as the bullwhip effect—manufacturing is alerted to diminishing inventory stocks, so production is ramped up, without recognizing that there’s no longer a market for those goods.

-Target announced on June 7th that its quarterly profits will take a hit because they had stocked up on too much of the wrong stuff.
-The company will now cancel orders and try to move the excess inventory by slashing prices.
+Target announced on June 7th that its quarterly profits will take a hit because they had stocked up on too much of the wrong products.
+The company has now cancelled orders and will try to move the excess inventory by slashing prices.
 Macy’s acknowledged that they hadn’t anticipated the consumer moving away from casual clothes, appliances, and home décor items as quickly as they did and that they, too, have too much of the wrong merchandise.
 Retailers are giving back their profits from the past two years due to a combustible combination of rising labor costs, ongoing supply chain issues, and inflation mixed with consumers’ desire to get out of their houses and start spending on experiences again.

 Earlier in the month, Old Navy reported the same outcome—too much merchandise—but for a very different reason.
 The consumers were shopping but were unable to find their size in the styles they wanted.
 In an effort to be more size-inclusive, the retailer had started producing all of its apparel in every size, including what used to be called plus sizes.
 While this is an admirable way to promote body positivity, it’s a terrible way to do business unless the margin hit is being charged to the Marketing or CSR department.
 Producing larger-sized clothes is more expensive—primarily because they require more fabric.
 Then these more expensive items didn’t sell through because the sizing assortment wasn’t aligned with consumer demand.
 Not enough “middle” sizes were ordered, which meant that most consumers had only very small or very large items to choose from when they got to the store.
 The Old Navy scenario has created multiple problems, starting with disappointing the customer and ending with disappointing Gap’s shareholders.